 Paul began his interest and study of meditation in the early 1990’s.
 This journey brought him to study with a variety of teachers both in North America and abroad.
 He deepened his connection and study through during his years in Taiwan, where he studied at Bu Dong Shi in Pingdong Province of southern Taiwan.

 Upon returning to Minneapolis, Paul studied Zen Meditation and Buddhist studies at Dharma Field Meditation and Learning Center in Minneapolis under Steve Hagen and Tibetan Buddhism with the Bodhicitta Sangha under Khenpo Sherab Sangpo.
-This journey has lead him to becoming a dharma successor in the tradition of Roshi Paul Genki Kahn and Roshi Monika Genmitu Kahn from Zen Garland Community and Order in Arizona, where he continues his study and growth in this area of human development and Zen practice and acts as a teacher within this tradition.
+This journey has lead him to becoming a dharma successor in the tradition of Roshi Paul Genki Kahn and Roshi Monika Genmitu Kahn of The Zen Garland Order in Arizona, where he continues his study and growth in this area of human development and Zen practice and acts as a teacher within this tradition.

 Currently, Paul lives with his family in Winona where he works at WSU and is a director/instructor at Manitou Center, and a Dharma Successor within the Zen Garland tradition.

 686 W. 5th St., Winona, Minnesota